-These veins are hosted within the rheological contrasting sequence of mafic to volcaniclastic geology, demonstrating the prominent structural controls typically associated with such deposits.
+These veins are hosted within the rheological contrasting sequence of mafic to shale geology, demonstrating the prominent structural controls typically associated with such deposits.

-The presence of pyrrhotite, pyrite, and arsenopyrite sulphides, both within and proximal to the primary quartz vein is seen as providing further indication for the potential for Thistle prospect to host a significant gold-bearing structure.
+The presence of pyrrhotite, pyrite and arsenopyrite sulphides, both within and proximal to the primary quartz vein is seen as further indication of the potential for the Thistle prospect to host a significant gold-bearing structure.

-The intersection in hole SG23DD004 (Figure 2) in particular shows evidence of Norsemanstyle quartz lode mineralisation with abundant arsenopyrite and pyrrhotite.
+The intersection in hole SG23DD007 (Figure 3) in particular shows evidence of Norseman-style quartz lode mineralisation.